kthecoder/AIBlue/PROJECTREADME.md

    1. Use : `Run Demo [FROM GAME] - [DEBUG MODE]`
 1. When you get errors that are due to FluidHTN
    1. The errors will show a line in FluidHTN and it will actually be the Fatal Exception in the line of code above that

-# Code Changes

-1. Some classes are renamed from the original CPP version due to the fact that Godot uses those names for some features like ActionType.

 # Godot Specifics